Meenakshi Natarajan: Background

 "Apne-Apne Kurukshetra" is her popular novel.

 Political career

 Organisational roles

 She worked as NSUI President from 1999–2002.
-She also worked as President Madhya Pradesh Youth Congress from 2002-2005 and was selected by Rahul Gandhi as AICC Secretary in 2008.
+She also worked as President Madhya Pradesh Youth Congress from 2002–2005 and was selected by Rahul Gandhi as AICC Secretary in 2008.

 2009 Elections

-She was selected by Rahul Gandhi for contesting from Mandsaur, Madhya Pradesh in 2009 Indian general election which she won by over 30,000 votes defeating her BJP opponent Laxminarayan Pandey who had been winning since 1971.
+She was selected by Rahul Gandhi for contesting from Mandsaur, Madhya Pradesh in 2009 Indian general election which she won by over 30,000 votes defeating her BJP opponent Laxminarayan Pandey who had been winning since 1971 (except in 1980 and 1984, when he lost to the Congress candidates).
 She had coined the slogan "Pradesh elections".

 She has served as a Member of the Committee on Personnel, Public Grievances, Law and Justice and that of the Committee on Empowerment of Women.

 2014 Elections

 She was defeated by Sudhir Gupta of the Bharatiya Janata Party (BJP) from the Mandsaur constituency in Madhya Pradesh by a margin of over 300,000 votes.
 She had emerged as a 'consensus candidate' through the primary, which is piloted by Congress vice-president Rahul Gandhi.
 Her opponent Surendra Sethi has alleged that the primary was rigged.